WPBeginner

 2. Rebooting Web Server

-Users on dedicated servers, local server, and virtual private servers (VPS) can try rebooting their servers.
+Users on dedicated servers, local servers, and virtual private servers (VPS) can try rebooting their servers.

 If everything else fails, then you may need to contact your web hosting company.
 All good WordPress hosting companies will help you troubleshoot the problem, point you in the right direction, or even fix it for you.

-We hope this article helped you fix the error establishing a database connection in WordPress.
-You may also want to see our WordPress troubleshooting guide for tips on resolving WordPress issues on your own.
+We hope this article helped you fix the ‘Error establishing a database connection’ issue in WordPress.
+You may also want to see our WordPress troubleshooting guide for tips on resolving WordPress issues on your own or our tutorial on how to add a custom database error page in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.